SUMMER RESEARCH INCUBATOR

 Application deadline for summer 2024: April 22, 2024 at 11:59 p.m.

-Apply on MyUCLA: Visit MyUCLA, click on “Campus Life,” and select “Survey” to access the Summer Research Incubator application.
-The SRI application will be available in mid-to-late-March.
+Apply on MyUCLA: The SRI application is now open.
+Visit MyUCLA, click on “Campus Life,” and select “Survey” to access the Summer Research Incubator application.

 The SRI application consists of the following components: